-Figure 6 - Reversing car-to-car manoeuvres and ranges
+Figure 13 - Test manoeuvres and ranges

-Straight line tests are performed with the steering wheel held in the straight ahead position for the duration of the test according to the following method:
+Straight line tests are performed with the steering wheel held in the straight-ahead position for the duration of the test according to the following method:

 - 1. Position the test vehicle and the test target together at the appropriate impact position for the test scenario. - 2.
-Holding the steering wheel in the straight ahead position, smoothly manoeuvre the test vehicle forwards to the test start position to achieve the necessary distance between the test vehicle and the test target for the short range or long range test. - 3.
-Maintaining the same steering wheel position, commence the test reversing back towards the target as prescribed for the short range or long range test.
+Holding the steering wheel in the straight-ahead position, smoothly manoeuvre the test vehicle forwards to the test start position to achieve the necessary distance between the test vehicle and the test target for the short range or long-range test. - Maintaining the same steering wheel position, reset the system to delete the information of the previous test run as though commencing a new journey, then commence the test reversing back towards the target as prescribed for the short range or long-range test.

-The maximum steering test method is similar to that for the straight line test method but taking into account that vehicles do not necessarily track along the same path when travelling forwards and reversing with the same steering wheel input applied.
-Therefore the following method is used to determine the offset required to account for this phenomenon as shown in Figure 7:
+The maximum steering test method is similar to that for the straight-line test method but taking into account that vehicles do not necessarily track along the same path when travelling forwards and reversing with the same steering wheel input applied.
+Therefore, the following method is used to determine the offset required to account for this phenomenon as shown in Figure 14:

 - 1. Align the centre rear of the test vehicle with the corner of the pillar target. - 2.
 Holding the steering wheel in the maximum steering position, smoothly manoeuvre the test vehicle forwards through an arc of 30° (relative to the target) for short range and 90° for long range. - 3.
-Maintaining the maximum steering wheel position, smoothly manoeuvre the test vehicle back towards the pillar target and bring the vehicle to a halt immediately before impact. - 4.
+Maintaining the maximum steering wheel position, reset the system to delete the information of the previous test run as though commencing a new journey, then smoothly manoeuvre the test vehicle back towards the pillar target and bring the vehicle to a halt immediately before impact. - 4.
 Determine the lateral offset between the centre of the rear of the test vehicle and the corner of the pillar target. - 5.
 Repeat the above process for a total of three runs for both maximum left steering and maximum right steering respectively. - 6.
 Calculate the average offset for maximum left steering and maximum right steering for short and long range test manoeuvres.
 Apply it as necessary during the testing to achieve the correct test configurations.

-Figure 7 - Offset determination method (effect exaggerated)
+Figure 14 - Offset determination method (effect exaggerated)